Planning your procurement

 Preparing to approach the market

-Explains how an agency can use third-party agents in their procurement.
+Explains how an agency may use third-party agents in their procurement.

-Explains when an agency should not purchase procurement advice.
+Explains when an agency should not purchase procurement advice from a supplier.

-How the Government Procurement Rules should be applied to subcontracting arrangements.
+How the Rules should be applied to subcontracting arrangements.

 What to consider when setting the delivery date for goods, services, or works.